w3c/wai-curricula/content/content-author/forms.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate use of form fields and controls with and without meaningful instructions.
-Reflect with students on how these instructions help all users, including those with disabilities, to provide the appropriate input and to interact with the form fields and controls.
+Reflect with students on how these instructions help all users, including those with disabilities, to provide the appropriate input and to understand the forms purpose.
-* Give students a form.
-Help them brainstorm which instructions they would provide to help users understand the form.
-These include explanations about what type of data the form collects and about general timing instructions if required.
+* Show examples of forms that require instructions to understand their purpose.
+Discuss with students which instructions they would provide to help users understand the form.
+These include explanations about what type of data the form collects and about general timing constrains that the form may have.
 * Show examples of form fields that collect data in a specific format, for example fields collecting date and phone numbers.
 Authors should include examples of how to provide the input, unless these examples compromise the security and purpose of the form.
 * Demonstrate approaches to provide instructions for multi-step processes.
 For example, including this information in the page title or before the form.
 * Introduce accessible authoring tools that programmatically associate instructions to the corresponding form field or control.
 Explain that some tools may refer to instructions as "descriptions", "tooltips", and others.
 Emphasize that content authors should provide these instructions and the tool should associate the instructions to the corresponding form field and control.
 Standard HTML elements may suffice, and WAI-ARIA properties may be required when building custom form fields and controls.